Italy’s Spookiest Places and Halloween Traditions

 The Festival of the Witches

 Looking for a truly unique Halloween experience?
-Then you can head to Corinaldo, where the Festa Delle Streghe (Festival of the Witches) takes place on October 27-31.
+Then you can head to Corinaldo, where the (Festival of the Witches) takes place on October 27-31.
 Enjoy the charming atmosphere of the medieval town that transforms into an open-air Halloween Park.
 You will see spooky sets and decorations around every corner.
 Meet witches, skeletons, and monsters, and don’t miss the Miss Strega (Miss Witch) beauty pageant.
 Spend the rest of the night enjoying great music and dance performances.
 It’s sure to be a Halloween like no other!

 The Parade of Ghosts

-Finally, one of Italy’s most exciting Halloween celebrations occurs in Borgo a Mozzano, located in Tuscany.
-Participate in the event and walk the mysterious streets of the old town center, inspired by spooky stories and mysteries related to the area.
+Finally, one of Italy’s most exciting Halloween celebrations occurs in, located in Participate in the event and walk the mysterious streets of the old town center, inspired by spooky stories and mysteries related to the area.
 Stop to hear the legends about Lucida Mansi, a noblewoman.
 She exchanged her soul with the devil for 30 years of beauty.
 Then, don’t miss Lucida and the devil passing through the town.
 Their annual procession is usually accompanied by demons and fire-eaters.
 At the end of the procession, witness how Lucida’s soul is dropped from Ponte Della Maddalena (the Devil’s Bridge) into the river below.
 Then return to the town streets to watch the parade of ghosts and dead creatures (Passaggio Dei Fantasmi).
 Don’t miss this unique festival, with an excellent mix of traditional elements and modern twists!